 Where depends what your hotel is.
 And you can reuse the same ticket to use the metro to connect to your final destination in the city.
 Nobody

 I’m a big proponent of not RER I have been in there when it was so seriously packed.
 And I’d rather sit in a taxi, you know, because it’s a standard fare between the airport and your city center anyway, it’s depending which airport and where you’re going.
 It will be between 35 and 55.
 And sure you’re sitting in traffic, but I’d much rather do that.
 Standing in with my noses in somebody’s armpit.
-Honestly, I mean, like, last time I took the car from the airport.
-I was like, no Once again, this is horrible.
+Honestly, I mean, like, last time I took the RER from the airport.
+I was like, never again, this is horrible.

 Yeah.
 And you can just see on the displays if it’s a direct rain or not

 David Blanc 41:21

 correct.
 You will say, Charles de Gaulle 2, Charles de Gaulle 1.
 And then Paris north, or Paris nord.
 No. Yeah.
 So if it’s just that, then it’s perfect.
 Okay,

 Annie Sargent 41:34